Nano Banana Prompts for Landscapes (2026)

 How do I get dramatic skies in my landscape prompts?

 Specify the cloud type ("dramatic cumulus," "storm clouds," "thin cirrus"), lighting effect ("god rays," "golden light on cloud edges"), and mood ("dramatic," "ominous," "peaceful").
-Time of day matters — golden hour and approaching storms produce the most dramatic skies.
+Time of day matters: golden hour and approaching storms produce the most dramatic skies.
+Avoid "blue sky" as it produces the least interesting results.

 What camera reference should I use for landscape prompts?

-"Sony A7R IV 24mm" for wide vistas.
+"Sony A7R IV 24mm" for wide vistas with exaggerated depth.
 "Medium format" for rich detail and color depth.
-"Telephoto 200mm" for compressed mountain layers.
-The lens focal length has more impact than the camera body — 24mm feels expansive, 200mm feels stacked and layered.
+"Telephoto 200mm" for compressed mountain layers that appear stacked.
+The lens focal length has more impact than the camera body: 24mm feels expansive and immersive, 200mm feels graphic and layered.

 Where can I run these landscape prompts?